 With a new urgency to affirm that Black Lives Matter, this playlist contains four brand-new videos along with a renewed spotlight on many others.
 All of this adds to the existing Black Voices playlist as well as one entitled Black History.
-For an even deeper dive into the subject, see John Perpener’s essays on Dance of the African Diaspora, recently acclaimed in The New York Times.
+For an even deeper dive into the subject, see John Perpener’s essays on Dance of the African Diaspora, a resource highlighted in The New York Times.

 Micaela Taylor's TL Collective

 TL stands for “to love” and what’s not to love about a terrifically talented young choreographer with a strong personal vision?
 Micaela Taylor’s Los Angeles-based group made its Pillow debut with this performance.

 Urban Bush Women

 Walking With 'Trane, 2019